MARafey/Image-Encryption/README.md

 ### Decryption Process

 The decryption process reverses the diffusion process, gradually removing noise from the encrypted regions to recover the original image.
 This process requires the same key image used during encryption.

+The enhanced decryption algorithm also utilizes information from the encrypted image itself.
+By incorporating features extracted from the encrypted image during the denoising process, the model can better preserve important details and achieve higher quality reconstruction.
+This dual-input approach (key + encrypted image) makes the decryption more robust and effective, especially for complex images with fine details.

 ## License